brentp/poverlap/README.md

 When using shuffle_loc, `exclude`, `include` and `chrom` are ignored.
 Args that are not explicitly part of BEDTools are explained below, e.g. to find intervals that are within a given distance, rather than fully overlapping, one can set overlap_distance to > 0.
-To shuffle intervals within a certain distance of their current location, use shuffle_loc to retain the local structure.
+To shuffle intervals within a certain distance of their current location, or to keep them inside a set of intervals, use shuffle_loc to retain the local structure.

 Arguments:

     a - first bed file
     b - second bed file
     genome - genome file
+    metric - a string that indicates a program that consumes BED intervals from STDIN and outputs a single, numerical value upon completion.
+Default is 'wc -l'
     n - number of shuffles
     chrom - shuffle within chromosomes
-    exclude - optional bed file of regions to exclude include - optional bed file of regions to include shuffle_both - if set, both a and b are shuffled. normally just b overlap_distance - intervals within this distance are overlapping. shuffle_loc - randomize the start of each interval to a random location within this distance of its current location. or if a BED file is given, then randomize the intervals in `b` to an random location within the containing interval in shuffle_loc
+    exclude - optional bed file of regions to exclude include - optional bed file of regions to include shuffle_both - if set, both A and B are shuffled.
+Default is B only. overlap_distance - intervals within this distance are overlapping shuffle_loc - shuffle each interval to a random location within this distance of its current location.
+If not an integer, then this should be a BED file containing regions such that each interval in `bed` is shuffled within its containing interval in `shuffle_loc`.
+    ncpus - number cpus to use -- if a callable does the parallelization use, e.g. Pool(5).map or Ipython Client[:].map